-ORDINARY CLASS RESOLUTIONS OF THE HOLDERS OF ORDINARY SHARES FOR AGAINST WITHELD 1.
-THAT: the articles of DCAC (the "Articles") be and are hereby replaced in their entirety by the amended articles in the form appended to the Circular at Appendix 1 (the "Amended Articles"); 2.
-THAT : notwithstanding the terms of the Articles, the Amended Articles, or any other agreement, letter or document (including but not limited to the Insider Letter, the DCAC IPO Prospectus, the Sponsor Shares Subscription Agreement, the Sponsor Warrant Agreement, the Warrant T&Cs) and not withstanding any prior terms or statements as regards the conversion of DCAC Sponsor Shares, any price hurdles or any promote schedule, on and with effect from the Completion Date (as defined below) (the "Amended Sponsor Promote") a. the terms, rights and restrictions attaching to each of the DCAC Sponsor Shares in issue shall be varied to be identical to the terms, rights and restrictions attaching to a DCAC Ordinary Share, and each DCAC Sponsor Share in issue shall convert on a one for one basis into a DCAC Ordinary Share; b.
-1,648,721 (being 50% of the DCAC Ordinary Shares arising from conversion of DCAC Sponsor Shares, plus 86,221 DCAC Ordinary
+RESOLUTIONS OF THE HOLDERS OF ORDINARY SHARES FOR AGAINST WITHELD 1.
+It is hereby resolved by ordinary class resolution that: (a) the articles of DCAC (the " Articles") be and are hereby replaced in their entirety by the amended articles in the form appended to the Circular at Appendix 1 (the "Amended Articles"); (b) notwithstanding the terms of the Articles, the Amended Articles, or any other agreement, letter or document (including but not limited to the Insider Letter, the DCAC IPO Prospectus and the Warrant T&Cs) and not withstanding any prior terms or statements as regards the conversion of DCAC Sponsor Shares, any price hurdles or any promote schedule, on and with effect from the Completion Date (as defined below) (the "Amended Sponsor Promote"): a. the terms, rights and restrictions attaching to each of the DCAC Sponsor Shares in issue shall be varied to be identical to the terms, rights and restrictions attaching to a DCAC Ordinary Share, and each DCAC Sponsor Share in issue shall